SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Security_Cassandra_TLS.md

 ## Generating the certificates

 > [!TIP]
-> To easily generate certificates on Linux machines, you can use our [generate TLS certificates](https://github.com/SkylineCommunications/generate-tls-certificates) script on our GitHub.
+> To easily generate certificates on Linux machines, you can use our [generate TLS certificates script](https://github.com/SkylineCommunications/generate-tls-certificates), which is available on GitHub.

 To generate the certificates, you will need two tools: *openssl* and the *Java keytool*.
 Both of these can run on Linux and Windows.